Theology Summer School

 • teachers of religious education;

-• normally those undertaking theological study at university level.
+• those undertaking theological study at university level.

-Although the direction of the summer school is Christian, religious leaders and members of other faiths are warmly welcomed as participants.
+Although the focus of the summer school is Christian theology, religious leaders and members of other faiths are warmly welcomed as participants.

 English language requirements

-Participants are expected to participate fully in seminar discussions and must demonstrate an appropriate level of English language proficiency prior to enrolment.
+As participantss are expected to participate fully in seminar discussions it is important that applicants can demonstrate an appropriate level of proficiency in English.

-Applicants for whom English is not their first language must provide evidence of their competency in the form of an original certificate or a certified copy that is not more than two years old on the date the summer school starts.
-The certification must satisfy one of the following requirements:
+Applicants for whom English is not their first language must provide evidence of their proficiency in the form of an original certificate or a certified copy that is not more than two years old on the date the summer school starts.
+These applicants must satisfy one of the following requirements:

 Accommodation